jcumoletti/AngularExample/README.md

 To get more specific. `2 Hour` meant not supporting persistent storage.
 Since the obvious addition was persistent storage in the `2 Week` vision I left code to easily add that in.

+## Problems

+Moving forward with this the only structural problem I see is that I dont have the factory for the entries in a more globally accessable area.
+More than likely any additional views would also want access to this data.

 # [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) [![Build Status](https://api.travis-ci.org/ngbp/ngbp.png?branch=v0.3.2-release)](https://travis-ci.org/ngbp/ngbp)